 The free event normally happens in early May and features live music, dancing and storytelling.
 In 2020, however, because of the coronavirus pandemic, the event got postponed until September.
-Also, instead of being a live event, this year all the performances take place online.
+Also, instead of being a live event, this year all the performances took place online.

 Richmond’s Pull of the Net Event at the Cannery in Steveston Village